ChronicStim/plcrashreporter-bugsense/How to work with BugSense.md

 ## Compatibility

-BugSense for iOS works with iOS 3.0+, armv6, armv7 for devices.
-We are currently working on supporting the simulator.
+BugSense for iOS works with iOS 3.0+, armv6+armv7, with both device and simulator support.

 ## Setting up your project for BugSense